 3) The confirmation sound.
 This is four rising tones and indicates that the alert or pre-alert sequence has ended.

 The sound volume can be adjusted using the two buttons on the base.
 Pressing either button will also cancel any sound.

 There is other information on the wearer’s dashboard which can be seen by them and by anyone else who is designated.

-Each of these may give valuable information for a carer (who is a designated 'administrator') and we will be exploring how we can create automated alerts /notifications in the future.
+Each of these may give valuable information for a carer (who is a designated ‘administrator’).
+We are exploring automating inactivity warnings and prompts in the future.